-- The parties must be married If they aren’t married, then the courts will need to determine whether or not they were married under state laws.
+- Establish Marriage: If they aren’t married, then the courts will need to determine whether or not they were married under state laws.
 There are several ways that a marriage could be determined to be valid in North Carolina; however, if either party has been convicted of adultery or fornication within the past five years, then the marriage will not be recognized by the State of North Carolina.
 If you are unsure if your marriage is valid under North Carolina law, then it’s best to speak with a qualified divorce lawyer in your area.

 - No children can be involved.
 If there are children involved, then an absolute divorce will not be granted.
 Instead, the State of North Carolina will attempt to reunite the couple with the hopes that they will take care of their child or children together.

 - Both parties must have been separated for at least one year.
 If the couple has been separated for less than a year or if they have been separated for many years and still haven’t applied for an absolute divorce, then they might be able to get a divorce under the catch-all grounds of “lack of consensus ad idem,” which means the couple cannot come to an agreement.

 - The parties must not live within the same household.